ToastedOven/MoistureUpset/README.md

 # Changelog

+ 1.0.4: Fixed a conflict with rob's Twitch mod, if you have Moisture Upset and rob's Twitch mod installed I 100% recommend you update!

  1.0.3: I am a stupid donkey and broke the bazaar/defeat music with the last patch.
 It's fixed now, feel free to ignore this update if that doesn't bother you.